-The Opulus—which launches in January, and will be priced around $300—is the brainchild of Clarisonic creator Robb Akridge, who set out to create a device that would have skin-care connoisseurs breaking up with their bottles once and for all.
-"It's the first beauty appliance that serves up freshly activated beauty ingredients at their peak potency," says Opulus Beauty Labs chief brand officer Michelle Balmer, who calls it an "appliance" instead of a "device" because it isn't used directly on the skin.
+The OPULUS Activator—which launches in April 2021, and will be priced around $495 with a special, limited-time offer for early adopters—is the brainchild of Clarisonic creator Robb Akridge, PhD, who set out to create a device that would have skin-care connoisseurs breaking up with their bottles once and for all.
+"It's the first beauty appliance that serves up freshly activated beauty ingredients at their peak potency," says OPULUS Beauty Labs chief brand officer Michelle Balmer, who calls it an "appliance" instead of a "device" because it isn't used directly on the skin.
 "Our vision was really to take the best of what people already love—and what we know has been proven to work—to see if we can amplify it and make it better."

-The appliance works by taking solid, plastic-free pods (which are not dissimilar to Keurig cups) called “opoules”—which have a hard outer shell and soft center, both of which are made exclusively with skin-friendly ingredients—and heating and blending them in its chamber, à la a high-tech mortar and pestle, over the course of 40 seconds.
+The appliance works by taking plastic-free pods (which are not dissimilar to Keurig cups) made entirely of skin care, called Opoule Treatments—which have a hard outer shell and soft center, both of which are made exclusively with skin-friendly ingredients—and heating and blending them in its chamber, à la a high-tech mortar and pestle, in less than two minutes.
 The result is a single dose of skin care that's more potent than what you would normally get from a pre-made serum.
 "Formulation chemists have been locked into what they could do because of the jar," says Dr. Robb.
 "We know that actives are very fragile, and when they're exposed to oxygen, they start to degrade, or bacteria gets in to contaminate them.
 Some ingredients can't coexist at the same time, or will start to separate.
 It can take two to six years for a consumer to get a jar into their hands, [and that lag] can actually cause issues with irritation or redness."

-The first opoules to hit the market are part of the brand's “Retinol plus” collection, which encompasses three different concentrations of waterless retinol formulas.
+The first opoules to hit the market are part of the brand's Retinol+ Ramp-Up Regimens, which encompass three different concentrations of waterless retinol formulas.
 The opoules' outer shells are made from ceramides, hydrosoluble vitamin C, and vitamin E, which means they provide a buffer to protect your skin from some of the usual irritation that comes along with using retinoids, and since you're only mixing up a single serving of the product, you'll know exactly how much to use.
 The opoules are delivered in a four-week "kit"—kind of like a skin care advent calendar—that starts with the weakest concentration and builds up to the most intense.
 In addition to the retinol doses, it also contains skin-soothing overnight mask opoules that are meant to be used on your non-retinoid nights.

 Loading More Posts...